XertroV/tm-map-together/README.md

   - map base size
   - map mood
   - set car (stadium / rally / snow / desert)
+  - block delete all

 - reconnect to server issue on desync (then it rebuilds)
   - avoid rebuild (use autosave with sequence number?)
   - avoid needing to restart map at all (detect desync and reapply actions)

-- laggy when building together after a while
+- grand2020: laggy when building together after a while
 - (this is okay) test driving updates when you leave

 - optimize loading prior map, break into chunks
 - add autosave or saved map pre-upload / download to avoid replaying history
-  - require sequence numbers
+  - requires sequence numbers

 - clear all locked down
 - undo capacity for admin / mods